HelpChat/Gary/README.md

 ```java
 @Inject private ClassYouWantToInject classYouWantToInject;
 ```
-Once you've made your command class, be sure to test it via your own server before making a pull request.
+Once you've made your command class, go into me.piggypiglet.gary.core.handlers.CommandHandler and add an instance of your command class to the `commands` array.<br/><br/>Be sure to test your new class via your own server before making a pull request.
 Once you've tested and made the pull request, I'll review over you code and if accepted, your contributions will go live immediately.